milaboratory/minnn/docs/source/pattern_syntax.rst

 **Important:** in matches that come from swapped R1 and R2 reads, R1 in input will become R2 in output and vice versa, if you don't use built-in group names override.
 If you use the override, R1, R2, R3 etc in output will come from the place where they matched.
-If you export the output MIF file from :code:`extract` action to FASTQ and want to determine whether the match came from straight or swapped R1, R2, check the comments for :code:`||~` character
+If you export the output MIF file from :ref:`extract` action to FASTQ and want to determine whether the match came from straight or swapped R1, R2, check the comments for :code:`||~` character
 sequence: it is added to matches that came from swapped reads.
 Look at :ref:`mif2fastq` section for detailed information.